 Naomi also supports the evaluation of the organisation's projects, measuring the impact of the developed products and services and disseminating the findings.
-Most recently she has managed the delivery of the Randomised Control Trial for our biofeedback video game.
 Naomi holds a BA Hons in Social and Political Sciences from the University of Cambridge.

-Naomi dabbles in jazz singing and has recently found out she is rubbish at karaoke.
+Naomi dabbles in jazz singing but is rubbish at karaoke.